Areas of Practice

 Peter Semmler QC was educated at Cambridge University and the College of Law, London.

-He has an MA(Cantab.) and is a Barrister-at-Law of the Inner Temple, London.
+He has an MA (Cantab) and is a Barrister-at-Law of the Inner Temple, London.

 He has practised at the New South Wales Bar since 1974.
 He has a broad, predominantly common law practice.
 He has appeared in a number of important High Court appeals including in Wynn v New South Wales Ministerial Corporation (1995) 184 CLR 485, Tame v New South Wales (2002) 211 CLR 317 and Vairy v Wyong Shire Council (2005) 223 CLR 422.
-He has also appeared in numerous appeals to the NSW Court of Appeal and to the Full Federal Court as well as in trials in the Supreme Courts of New South Wales, Western Australia and the Australian Capital Territory.
+He has also appeared in numerous appeals to the NSW Court of Appeal and to the Full Federal Court as well as in a large number of trials in the Supreme Courts of New South Wales, Victoria, Western Australia and the Australian Capital Territory.

 He was appointed Queen’s Counsel in 1992.